-6.8.7.
-Proposed Lot 1 contains the existing dwelling and has existing provision for water supply by way of collection of rainwater into water tanks onsite.
+- 6.8.7.
+Proposed Lot 1 contains the existing dwelling and provision for water supply will be by way of collection of rainwater into water tanks onsite. - 6.8.8.

-6.8.8.
 Proposed Lot 2 will be utilised as productive land and has existing water supply via the farm provisions on site.
-Water supply for a dwelling can be designed at such time that the lot is developed with a dwelling.